joelspadin/vscode-remote-x11/extension/README.md

 If not, the error message may help you figure out the problem.
 Solutions to some common errrors are listed below.

-### Is your X server running?

-If you see `DISPLAY = ...` in the Remote X11 logs but nothing shows up when you run a GUI application, make sure your X server is running on your local machine.

 ### Are the SSH address and port correct?

 By default, Remote X11 uses the `SSH_CONNECTION` variable to determine the